-In closing, I would like to say a word about Joe Gromek, a Director since 2011 and Chair of our Human Capital & Compensation Committee for a decade, who is retiring from the Board at the Annual Meeting.
-In reflecting on his many accomplishments, including his key role in shareholder engagement throughout his long tenure on the Board, I express the Board's and the Company's sincerest gratitude for his years of exemplary service.
+In closing, I would like to say thank you to Joseph Alutto, a Director and Chair of our Corporate Responsibility, Sustainability & Governance Committee since 2008, who is retiring from the Board at the Annual Meeting.
+In reflecting on his many accomplishments during his tenure on the Board, including his key role as a Committee Chair and in shareholder engagement throughout his tenure, I express the Board's and the Company's sincerest gratitude for his many years of exemplary service.